How to Search by Sheet Name in Excel Workbook (2 Handy Methods)

 You will find the Navigation button of your Excel workbook just above the Status bar.

-In an excel workbook containing many sheet names, you can quickly find the sheet you want using this button.
+In an Excel workbook containing many sheet names, you can quickly find the sheet you want using this button.
 Just execute the following steps.

 Steps:

-You will see a dialog box that contains all sheet names in your excel workbook.
+• You will see a dialog box that contains all sheet names in your Excel workbook.
+Now choose the specific sheet that you need, and finally press OK.

 This will navigate you to the selected sheet.